Janith-Chamikara/Janith-Chamikara/README.md

 Web Developer
 -------------
-👨‍💻 Self-taught Web Developer | 🎓 Engineering Undergraduate at UOR | 🌐 Passionate about Coding & Creating
+🎓 Engineering Undergraduate at UOR | 🌐 Passionate about Coding & Creating

 * 🌍  I'm based in Sri Lanka
 * ✉️  You can contact me at [janithchamikara13@gmail.com](mailto:janithchamikara13@gmail.com)